lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/01-Columns.md

 | Ali        |
 | Lathan     |

 A column should only ever store data for one attribute.
-For example, you would never want to sometimes store an employee's last name in a column called *first_name*.
+For example, you would never want to store an employee's last name in a column called *first_name*.

 Deciding what to store in each column is important.
 You may find yourself asking these questions:

 * Should I store the first and last name in a column called _name_, or separately?
 * Should I store an entire address in one column, or break it up into _street_, _city_, _state_, _zip_, etc.?
-* Should I store a employee's age or their date of birth?
+* Should I store an employee's age or their date of birth?

 The answers to these questions can be found the requirements of your application.
 The respective answers might be: